stanlemon/rest-bundle/Resources/doc/index.md

 $ ./vendor/bin/phpunit -c ./phpunit.xml
 ```

-The _OrmRestControllerTest_ is a functional test that show cases many of the ways which this bundle can be used.
-There is an additional _MongoRestControllerTest_ which optionally covers using Doctrine's MongoDB ODM with this bundle.
+The _RestControllerTest_ is a functional test that show cases many of the ways which this bundle can be used.

 Serialization & Deserialization
 =====================